Sen. Josh Hawley's bipartisan push to ban lawmakers from trading stocks gets Trump boost

 "I think that this happens all the time.
 I do think that it makes the point," Missouri Republican Sen. Josh Hawley told NPR.
 He introduced legislation to bar lawmakers from investing in individual stocks.
 He backed a bipartisan bill last year that made it through committee but never got a floor vote.

-President Trump reinvigorated efforts to change the law last week when he told TIME magazine that he would sign a bill that ends the ability of members of Congress to buy or sell individual stocks — "absolutely."
+Trump reinvigorated efforts to change the law last week when he told Time magazine that he would sign a bill that ends the ability of members of Congress to buy or sell individual stocks — "absolutely."

 Hawley sees that development as "hugely helpful" and "a big deal."

-"It takes away a talking point of some people say, 'oh, it doesn't matter if we pass it, this will never get signed.'
+"It takes away a talking point of some people who say, 'Oh, it doesn't matter if we pass it, this will never get signed.'
 He said he would sign it," Hawley said in the interview.

 Bipartisan support grows